Do you have any questions about our Centre for Advanced Training programme?

 At the start of the academic year there will be an induction session, that includes an information session for parents/carers to attend.

-‘My advice for those at the start of their training would be ;be open to new experiences and ways of working!
-Stay true to your originality as an artist and try not to be too critical of yourself, diversity is what makes our profession so great.‘
+“My advice for those at the start of their training would be ;be open to new experiences and ways of working!
+Stay true to your originality as an artist and try not to be too critical of yourself, diversity is what makes our profession so great.”

-‘I love the variety at CAT.
-I think the variation really helps me as a dancer as I get to experience so much.
-I also love seeing the people I dance with every week and taking classes with them as you get to see each other improve and help each other improve along the way.‘
+“I love the variety at CAT.
+I think the variation really helps me experience so much as a dancer.
+I love seeing the people I dance with every week; taking classes with them as you get to see and help each other improve along the way.”

-CAT Student, Jamaica
+CAT Alumni, Jamaica

-CAT Alumni Charlotte Hoyle
+CAT Alumni, Charlotte